magomimmo/modern-cljs/doc/tutorial-14.md

 By modifying the `shopping.html` and disabling the JavaScript from the browser, we have just exercized a kind of TDD (Test Driver Development).
-So the first step is to fix the problem we just met by adding a fictional route to the [compojure][7] `defroutes` macro.
+So the first step is now to fix the failure we just met by adding a fictional route to the [compojure][7] `defroutes` macro.

 Open the `src/clj/modern_cljs/core.clj` file and add a POST route for